yonglin-wang/spacecraft-crash-predictor/README.md

 ./src/summary.py --merge
 ```

-To avoid overwriting existing merged files, An integer will be appended at the end of the output file
+To avoid overwriting existing merged files, An integer will be appended at the end of the output fil

-# Dev Tips: How to Add New Code
+# Dev Tips

+<<<<<<< Updated upstream
 ## Code for Extracting New Feature
 Whenever a new feature is proposed:
 1. Write its extraction function in [extract_features.py](src/processing/extract_features.py)